Checking and Requesting Permissions

 }

-else //The user does not have the permission
+else // User does not have permission

 {

-subscription?.buttonRegistration.Dispose(); //Remove the button if it was created
+subscription?.buttonRegistration.Dispose(); // Remove the button if it was created

 subscription = null;